 SAFe is highly prescriptive in that it tells organizations exactly what to do.
 Training and certification in SAFe are readily available as are expert consultants.
 SAFe is also relatively easy to transition to and tends to be adopted completely by organizations.
 Adopting all of the bells and whistles can, however, be overkill, and result in unnecessary complexity and overhead for organizations.
 This goes against the Agile principle of keeping things Lean.
 While being prescriptive is a strong point of SAFe, it is also a negative in that it does not allow teams to be as flexible in process decisions and thereby not as adaptive.
 SAFe is, however, one of the most widely implemented scaled Agile frameworks, is proven to work, and certified training is readily available.

 Start scaling Agile with SAFe Certification Training

-Agilest® offers three different SAFe certification classes, each designed to give the participants the skills and knowledge they need to lead the role that they will be responsible for in their workplace.
+Agilest® offers different SAFe certification classes, each designed to give the participants the skills and knowledge they need to lead the role that they will be responsible for in their workplace.